greedy854/Dog-Website/README.md

-This my personal portfolio made with react and linked to my other projects!
+This is a website made based of my dog with react.js!